troychaplin/wp-multitenant/README.md

 # WP Multi Tenant

+A multi tenant application is an architectural concept in which a single instance of a piece of software is configured to serve multiple customers, often times called tenants.
+In a multi tenant WordPress environment, each tenant would share the same core configuration, themes, plugins, and more, while keeping its data and uplodas as a separate entity.

+This project intends to offer anyone the ability to run a small handful, or hundreds of individual WordPress installations using one core set of configuration files, making maintenance and updates a breeze.

-This project is in development.
+**Note:** This project is in development.
 Do not use this for anything more than a dev environment.
 Proper docs and a full release will be done at a later date.

 ## Getting Started